The Enhanced ACT Explained

 Why These Changes?

 Students like you told us what you needed, and we took that feedback seriously.
 The result?
-A test that’s less overwhelming, but still upholds the integrity that institutions of higher education rely on.
+A test that’s less overwhelming but still upholds the integrity that colleges rely on.

 Here’s what we’ve heard:

-- “The test is too long.
+• “The test is too long.
 I need more time!”
-That’s why the new ACT is shorter.
-You’ll have more time per question to think carefully through your answers without feeling rushed.
+That’s why the enhanced ACT is shorter.
+Get your best score when you feel less pressure to answer every question quickly.
+You’ll have more time per question to think carefully through your answers and will spend less time testing and more time living your weekend.

 ACT’s goal is simple: to help you succeed in a way that works for you.
 With these enhancements, you’ll have more control, less stress, and a customizable testing experience that’s built with your unique needs in mind.